kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 - When swapping quote for base (buying tokens), set `swapBaseForQuote` to `false`.
 - When swapping base for quote (selling tokens), set `swapBaseForQuote` to `true`.
 - The `minimumAmountOut` parameter protects against slippage.
 Set it to a value slightly lower than the expected output.
+- The `referralTokenAccount` parameter is an optional token account.
+If provided, the referral fee will be applied to the transaction.
 - If the transaction fails with "insufficient balance", check that you have enough tokens plus fees for the transaction.
 - The pool address can be derived using `client.getDbcPoolAddress(quoteMint, baseMint, config)`.